-Chicken divan.
-Here is your chance to feel empathy; I'd never heard of chicken divan until I was in my mid-twenties.
-Apparently, it's a well-known, American dish made by households regularly.
+Chicken Divan.
+Here is your chance to feel empathy; I’d never heard of chicken divan until I was in my mid-twenties.
+It’s a well-known, American dish made by households regularly.
 Being an American myself, I suppose my lack of knowledge about the dish was pretty sad.
 Confessions lighten the soul.
-I'm going to attribute my lack of experience to the fact that growing up if something had mayonnaise in it (or looked like it did) my mother would not touch it, smell it, and would gag at the simple sight of it.
-She and mayo weren't allow to occupy the same room.
+I’m going to attribute my lack of experience to the fact that growing up if something had mayonnaise in it (or looked like it did) my mother would not touch it, smell it, and would gag at the simple sight of it.
+She and mayo weren’t allowed to occupy the same room.
 My taste buds must have been inherited from my father.
 Anyhow, it was my mother-in-law, who ultimately shared her version with me after making it for us one day.
-This version is a tasty combination of family versions with my own twist.
-The rest of my family uses cream of chicken or mushroom soup in their versions.
+This version is a tasty combination of family versions with my twist.
+The rest of my family uses cream of chicken or mushroom soup in theirs.
 If I can avoid using canned soup, I do.

 This recipe will show you how to make chicken divan WITHOUT cream of mushroom or cream of chicken (or cream of whatever) soup.

-I prefer to cook the chicken myself, but in a hurry I'll use store-bought rotisserie chicken and rip it with my bare hands into bite-size pieces.
-I picked up some "meat claws" online, which I occasionally use to help with shredding.
+I prefer to cook the chicken myself, but in a hurry, I’ll use store-bought rotisserie chicken and tear it into bite-size pieces.
+I picked up some “meat claws” online, which I occasionally use to help with shredding.
 They make me look like Wolverine from X-Men.
-Either way I cut it, I want to ensure that I look as bad ass as possible while ripping the meat off the bones.
-Bass-heavy rock music playing in the background always helps get one into the ripping/shredding mood too.
-Food for thought.
+Either way, I cut it, I want to ensure that I look as badass as possible while ripping the meat off the bones.

 When cooking the chicken myself, I chop up six chicken thighs into bite-sized pieces and sautée them in a skillet on medium heat in a little bit of olive oil (about 2-3 tbsp), 1 tbsp of minced garlic, and salt and pepper to taste.
 Once the chicken is no longer pink, I set it aside in another bowl.

 Sautéing it in the skillet leaves tasty morsels on the bottom of the pan, which is perfect for adding additional flavor to your sauce.
 Once the chicken is out of the skillet, I add in the butter, allow it to melt, and stir in the flour.
-Once the flour is cooked, I stir in the chicken broth and the milk.
-We're essentially making a creamy chicken soup which translates into the store-bought cans of soup.
+After the flour is cooked, I stir in the chicken broth and the milk.
+We’re essentially making a creamy chicken soup similar to the store-bought cans of soup.
 The extra work is worth it, plus, you get to brag.

 After the sauce is allowed to simmer for a couple minutes it will begin to thicken, then I add in the seasonings.
-Once it's the consistency I want, I turn off the heat and stir in one cup of the cheese.
-I allow it to cool for a few minutes while I work on the bread since I don't know how my mayo or sour cream will react if I throw it in there while it's so hot.
+Once it’s the consistency I want, I turn off the heat and stir in one cup of the cheese.
+I allow it to cool for a few minutes while I work on the bread.
+I don’t want to add the mayo in too soon will react if I throw it in there while it’s so hot.
 It would probably be fine, but I treat my mayo and sour cream with respect and listen to its needs.

-So...while the sauce is cooling, I begin to butter my bread.
-I prefer Italian bread since it's a bit denser, but I have gone the ghetto route and used leftover sandwich bread without complaints from the consumers.
-It's hard to deal with though.
-It's all delicate and prissy and rips easily (no meat claws needed for this step...just sayin').
-Beggars can't be choosers.
-If I'm too lazy to hit the store for dense bread (or goths forbid, make my own bread), then I need to suck it up and use the fluffy stuff.
+While the sauce is cooling, I begin to butter my bread.
+I prefer Italian bread since it’s a bit denser, but I have gone the ghetto route and used leftover sandwich bread without complaints from the consumers.
+It’s hard to deal with though.
+It’s all delicate and prissy and rips easily (no meat claws needed for this step…just sayin’).
+Beggars can’t be choosers.
+If I’m too lazy to hit the store for dense bread then I need to suck it up and use the fluffy stuff.
 Tangents aside, I cut the bread into bite-size pieces that will fit nicely on top of the chicken divan like pieces of a puzzle.

 Since wrestling with the bread takes about five minutes, the sauce is ready for the sour cream or mayo.
-After I incorporate that, I add in the broccoli (it's okay if it's frozen), and the chicken.
-I use big pieces of broccoli so it's easy to pick out for the non-broccoli eaters.
+After I incorporate that, I add in the broccoli, and the chicken.
+I use big pieces of broccoli so it’s easy to pick out for the non-broccoli eaters.
 I stir everything to coat it and transfer it into a casserole dish.